MassDynamics/MassExpression/README.md

                     fig_caption= TRUE))
 ```

-`results` is a list containing two `SummarizedExperiment` objects: -
+`results` is a list containing two `SummarizedExperiment` objects:

-`IntensityExperiment`: contains the raw data (including missing values)
+-   `IntensityExperiment`: contains the raw data (including missing
+    values)

 -   `CompleteIntensityExperiment`: contains the imputed data and summary
-statistics about the number of replicates and imputed proteins in each
+    statistics about the number of replicates and imputed proteins in
-group of the conditions of interest.
+    each group of the conditions of interest.

-# Outputs

-The MassExpression package should produce outputs in several different
-formats, each serving a different purpose:

-1. Results Tables (these are standard human readable tables with
-    parsed/transformed data, processed data and statistics)
-2. JSON Objects. (these are designed as inputs to a RAILS database for
-    internal MD use)
-    1.  protein\_viz.json (this is the data required for the volcano
-        plot analysis feature.
-It is the LIMMA statistics for each
-        binary comparison).
-    2.  protein\_counts\_and\_intensities.json (this is the protein
-        intensities in long form broken down by each
-        protein/experimental condition with associate statistics and
-        imputation flag.)
-3.  .RData object (this is a catchall for experiment data we want to )

-**Save artefacts**
+## Save artefacts

 The DE results from `IntensityExperiment` are going to be displayed for
 a user and therefore they need to be parsed into a `json` output (using